1424 - Dependent Re-verification (DRV)

 In subsequent re-verifications, employees need not provide birth certificates for natural-born children or adoption certificates for adopted children again.
 They also need not provide the government issued marriage certificate, domestic partnership registration, and birth certificates for stepchildren or domestic partner children if the marriage or domestic partnership remains current, unless requested.

 Employees are responsible for redacting sensitive information, not necessary for dependent re-verification purposes, from any applicable documents (such as tax returns).

-Within 30 calendar days of receiving the re-verification documents from employees, HR offices are to review and determine if the documents support the continued enrollment of their family members in health, dental, and Premier vision benefits.
+Within 30 calendar days of receiving the re-verification documents from employees, HR offices are to review and determine if the documents support the continued enrollment of their family members in health and dental benefits.
 If they do, HR offices are to key in mylCalPERS that the dependents are re-verified to continue enrollment in health benefits.
-No further action is required for re-verified dependents enrolled in dental or Premier vision benefits.
+No further action is required for re-verified dependents enrolled in dental benefits.

-Delay in re-verifying the eligibility of family members may result in their loss of health, dental, or Premer vision benefits.
+Delay in re-verifying the eligibility of family members may result in their loss of health and/or dental benefits.

 Departmental HR offices are to keep all documents used in the DRV process in the employee’s Official Personnel Files (OPF) without a purge date.